miedziak/miedziak.io/_posts/2019-11-05-axios-service-architecture.markdown

 export default axiosProvider;
 {% endhighlight %}

-Actually, we could ommit this step, but I think this is nice place to set our defaults options for axios.
+`defaultOptions` variable is empty for now, but keep in mind it's nice place to set our defaults options for axios.

 #### II.
 CoreApi class